Notabela/Capstone-Fall-2017/README.md

 ## Installation
 To get the same results we did, see instructions.txt in the Searcher folder to get the chrome drivers to work.
 Then run the command

+**pip install -r requirements.txt**

-pip install -r requirements.txt to install the api's required but our scripts.
+to install the api's required but our scripts.

-To run run.py run the command python run.py
+- To run run.py run the command python run.py

-To run app.py run the command python app.py to run statistics.py run the command statistics.py
+- To run app.py run the command python app.py

+- To run statistics.py run the command statistics.py

 All data is placed with in the Data folder with in the Seacher folder.